ilmoraunio/conjtest/README.md

 ## Introduction

-Run Policy-as-Code using Clojure!
+Run tests against common configuration file formats using Clojure!

-Conjtest is a command-line utility heavily inspired by and partially based on [Conftest](https://www.conftest.dev/).
-It allows you to write policies against structured configuration data using a robust and practical language.
+Conjtest is a command-line utility which allows you to write policies (= tests) against structured configuration data using a robust and practical language.
 You can, for example, write policies against your EDN files, Kubernetes configurations, Terraform code, or against other common configuration formats.

 Conjtest enables you to: